Amina445/Amina-Basic-Resume/README.md

 <figure>Just me and a dog</figure>

 <!-- This is my first section, which is completed -->
 <p> I am Amina Basic.
 I am studying Software Engineering at the University of IUS.
 I applied for a scholarship and got <del>75%</del> at first, but changing my department decreased my sholarship to <ins>55%</ins>.
-Aside from that, in my spare time I like to write articles and volunteer for the Red Cross.
+Aside from that, in my spare time I like to <a href="#Skills">write articles</a> and volunteer for the Red Cross.
 Writing is my passion.
 As we are speaking of passion, I love people.
 Communicating, making new connections is all part of my personality which is necessary in todays world, especially business vise. </p>
 <hr>
 <h2>My Education</h2>